 This plantation rests on the Mauna Loa slopes in Hawaii's "Kona coffee belt".
 The soil here is rich in volcanic ash and produces an equally rich and flavorful coffee.

-- Peaberry Kona Coffee – this is the very rarest of Kona coffees.
+- Peaberry Kona Coffee – This is the very rarest bean of Kona coffees.

-- Private Reserve Kona – this is a tasty, all Kona blend of Peaberry and extra fancy beans.
+- Private Reserve Kona – This tasty coffee is a 100% Kona blend of Peaberry and extra fancy beans.

-- Decaf Kona – water washed decaf with all the Kona flavor and no caffeine.
+- Swiss Water Decaf Kona – Water washed decaf with all the Kona flavor and no caffeine.